 These shells are perfect for mini tacos, and hold just enough fillings to make tiny Pineapple Shrimp Tacos fantastic.

-Making Mini Tacos with Shrimp and Pineapple
+Making Mini Shrimp Tacos with Pineapple

 To make these tiny little tacos, start by tossing some raw, peeled shrimp in cayenne and smoked paprika.

 Top the shrimp with a few pieces of pineapple, a dollop of the yogurt sauce, a little freshly grated queso, and then add fresh herbs.

 Mini Tacos with Shrimp and Pineapple

-- 1 TB smoked paprika
+- 1 teaspoon paprika or smoked paprika

-- 1 TB olive oil
+- 1 tablespoon olive oil

-- 1/2 cup plain yogurt
+- ½ cup plain yogurt

-- 1 tsp salt
+- ¼ teaspoon salt

-- 1/4 lime, juiced
+- ¼ lime, juiced